[JAC306] Efficiency Map Creation for IPM Motor Considering Continuous Rating

 Fig. 1 Analysis Flow for Creating an Efficiency Map Considering Continuous Operation

-In magnetic field analysis (efficiency map analysis), multiple efficiency maps that include loss information are generated according to the combination of coil and magnet temperatures.
+The magnetic field analysis study (efficiency map analysis) generates multiple efficiency maps that include the loss data according to the temperatures of both the coils and magnets.

 Fig. 2 N-T Characteristics Considering Continuous Operation